scipy-conference/scipy_proceedings/README.md

   modifying their paper.
 - This begins an iterative review process where authors and reviewers can discuss the evolving submission.
-- By the _Final Recommendation Deadline_, we ask that you give two things
+- By the _Final Reviewer Decision_ deadline, we ask that you give two things
   1. A comprehensive review of the paper as it stands.
 This will act as the final review.
   2. A final recommendation to include the paper in the proceedings or not.